-However, evidence also points to a second version of the score that the composer prepared shortly before the end of his life for performance by a mixed chorus, in which the vocal assignations are more explicitly spelled out.
+However, a second version of the score was also prepared by the composer, shortly before the end of his life, for performing by a mixed chorus, in which the vocal assignations are explicitly spelled out.
 This 1955 version of the score leaves out one of the six numbers (Tournez s’il vous plait), and the order of the others is changed so that Le passant de Passy comes last.
 This alternative version of the score was premiered in 1955 at the Concerts Oubradous in Paris, performed by the Robert Planel Chorus.

 Yves Hucher, Schmitt’s biographer, was present at the memorial event and commented afterwards, “For the first time he was not there, hiding somewhere in the concert hall — and the emotion of everyone was very deep.”